samsat701/HackIllinois2025/README.md

 ## What's Next for AG-GO: Smarter Fields, Bigger Yields

-- **Enhanced Notifications:**
-  We have implemented basic notifications to alert users when conditions are optimal for farming activities.
+- We have implemented basic notifications to alert users when conditions are optimal for farming activities.
 Next, we plan to integrate SMS/Email APIs for a more robust alert system.

-- **Sustainable Practices Incentives:**
-  Develop a system that promotes sustainable practices by rewarding farmers (e.g., with tax breaks) for farming at optimal times.
+- Develop a system that promotes sustainable practices by rewarding farmers (e.g., with tax breaks) for farming at optimal times.

-- **Live Sensor Integration:**
-  Integrate directly with on-field sensors to incorporate live data into our dashboard, further refining our recommendations.
+- Integrate directly with on-field sensors to incorporate live data into our dashboard, further refining our recommendations.

-- **Community Features:**
-  Introduce social and collaborative features that allow farmers to share best practices, success stories, and insights, fostering a global farming community.
+- Introduce social and collaborative features that allow farmers to share best practices, success stories, and insights, fostering a global farming community.

 ## Getting Started